 - 4. An appropriate spillage kit and procedures should be made available in the immediate vicinity of the delivery point, storage area for the bulk containers and operational areas; these should only be used by trained/competent individuals. - 5.
 In a spillage event, no organic material should be used as an absorbent material.
-For example, soiled / ragged linen, sawdust, paper as this can cause an exothermic reaction with the absorbent material during the disposal process.
+For example, soiled/ragged linen, sawdust, and paper, as these materials can cause an exothermic reaction with the absorbent material during the disposal process.
 Only use a non-organic material such as sand.
-Care is needed to ensure any soiled absorbent materials are disposed of appropriately. - 6.
-Any oxidising agent container should be sealed with an appropriate "venting" cap allowing any gas build up to be released from the container. - 7.
-This "venting" cap should be used even on empty containers of any oxidising agent to prevent any organic material such as leaves, paper, debris etc. from entering the container. - 8.
-A regular visual inspection should be completed on the oxidising agent containers for any irregularities of the shape of the containers. - 9.
+Care is needed to ensure that any soiled absorbent materials are disposed of appropriately. - 6.
+Any oxidising agent container should be sealed with an appropriate "venting" cap allowing any gas build-up to be released from the container. - 7.
+This "venting" cap should be used even on empty containers of any oxidising agent to prevent any organic material, such as leaves, paper, debris, etc., from entering the container. - 8.
+A regular visual inspection should be completed on the oxidising agent containers for any irregularities in the shape of the containers. - 9.
 An appropriate stock rotation programme should be in place for oxidising agent containers. - 10.
-Delivery lances, used to dispense the oxidising agent in the production process, should be appropriately labelled, to ensure the lance cannot come in contact with any other chemical. - 11.
-No textiles articles should be used to control chemical spillage or leaks from delivery lances. - 12.
-No oxidising agent containers should be used for storing other chemicals in, and visa-versa, no other chemical container should be used to store oxidising agents. - 13.
+Delivery lances, used to dispense the oxidising agent in the production process, should be appropriately labelled to ensure the lance cannot come in contact with any other chemical. - 11.
+No textile articles should be used to control chemical spillage or leaks from delivery lances. - 12.
+No oxidising agent containers should be used for storing other chemicals in, and vice versa, no other chemical container should be used to store oxidising agents. - 13.
 The substance material safety data sheet should be stored in the direct vicinity of all chemical storage and operational use areas. - 14.
 No oxidising agent should be allowed to be accidentally mixed with any other substance under any circumstances.

-Note 1: This document has been published as a guideline for 'Best Practice' only.
-It is not legal advice or a legal briefing document.
-Note 2: The practices highlighted in the document will need to be incorporated into individual Company Health and Safety Management systems.
-Copyright © 2019 Textile Services Association.
+Note 1 - This document has been published as a guideline for "Good Practice" only.
+It is not legal advice or a legal briefing document Note 2 - The "Good Practices" highlighted in the document may be incorporated into individual company health and safety management systems.
+Copyright © 2020 Textile Services Association.
 All rights reserved.
-For further information on this guideline please contact tsa@tsa-uk.org
+For further information on this guideline please contact the Control of the Control